AdyGCode/SaaS-BED-Notes/Session-11/S11-Reflection-Exercises.md

 const remainingJokes = [
   { joke: "Why couldn’t the tree get on his computer?
 Because he could not log on.", categories: ["Dad", "Computer"] }, { joke: "What’s a dog’s favorite superhero?
 Labra-Thor.", categories: ["Dad", "Dog"] }, { joke: "Why was the duck put into the basketball game?
-A: To make a fowl shot!", categories: ["Duck", "Sport"] }, { joke: "Why did the computer go to the doctor?
+A: To make a fowl shot!", categories: ["Duck", "Sport", "Birds"] }, { joke: "Why did the computer go to the doctor?
 Because he had a virus.", categories: ["Dad", "Computer"] }, { joke: "How do you catch a unique rabbit?
-A: Unique up on it.", categories: ["Rabbit", "Pun"] }, { joke: "What do you call a rabbit who is angry over getting burnt?
+A: Unique up on it.", categories: ["Rabbit", "Pun", "Sneeky"] }, { joke: "What do you call a rabbit who is angry over getting burnt?
 A: A hot cross bunny.", categories: ["Rabbit", "Animal"] }, { joke: "Why are rabbits so lucky?
 A: They have four rabbit's feet?", categories: ["Rabbit", "Luck"] }, { joke: "How much does a chimney cost?
 Nothing, it’s on the house.", categories: ["Dad", "House"] }